 - Reflective Practice in a Youth Work Setting

 Optional Group B

 - Detached and Outreach Youth Work – Understanding and Knowledge

 - Detached and Outreach Youth Work - Practice

 - Plus other Units are available to reach needed credits

 The programme is continually assessed via a selection of evidence that includes case studies, reflective logs / diaries, assignments, essays and practice files.
 All assessment tasks should give evidence of your learning and understanding of theory and practice.

 The qualification aims to provide practitioners with a qualification that embraces National Occupational Standards for youth work and their mandatory competencies containing knowledge requirements and levels of skill.
 Successful completion of the programme could lead to employment in a youth related field.
-Level 3 learners may also apply to progress onto the BA Hons Youth and Community Degree at Sunderland University or onto the Foundation Degree in Education and Care at TyneMet.
+Level 3 learners may also apply to progress onto the (BA) Hons Youth and Community Degree at Sunderland University or onto the Foundation Degree in Education and Care at TyneMet.